Name changes

 What to bring

-REAL ID compliance is indicated by a star on the upper right-hand corner of your Florida driver's license or ID.
+REAL ID compliance is indicated by a star on the upper right-hand corner of your Florida driver license or ID.

 1. Are you real ID compliant?